 - Reduce energy consumption (to help reduce consumption of coal at power plants).

 Natural sources of mercury releases to the environment include volcanic eruptions and forest fires.
 In addition to natural sources, there have been decades of mercury releases from the burning of coal, the production of paper and chlorine, waste incineration and other industrial processes.

-- U.S. Environmental Protection Agency - Clean Air Mercury Rule
+U.S. Environmental Protection Agency – Mercury and Air Toxics Rule (MATS)

 Fluorescent and Compact Fluorescent Bulbs

 The department has several fact sheets and information available regarding fluorescent and compact fluorescent bulbs.

 Household Hazardous Waste

 Mercury is a hazardous waste and should recycled or disposed of properly.
 The department has information about household hazardous waste collection facilities and links to additional resources.